varsha7772001/smart-cpgram-assistant/README.md

 - Similarity identifies a possible related issue and deliberately leaves the decision to the citizen.
 - In-memory rate protection is per backend process and is not a distributed production limiter.
 - Public deployment and live Supabase/OpenRouter credentials must be configured by the operator.
+- Prototype submission stores a Pending record but does not contact CPGRAMS.
+Later processing statuses are simulated through a protected backend-only API.

+## Simulated status lifecycle

+The prototype enforces `Draft → Pending → Under Review → Resolved → Closed`.
+Citizen submission creates or upgrades a record to Pending.
+Later transitions use the protected backend endpoint and require `DEMO_ADMIN_API_KEY`; server-only `SUPABASE_SERVICE_ROLE_KEY` access is isolated to that path.
+These variables must never be configured in Vercel or exposed to the browser.

 See [docs/hackathon.md](docs/hackathon.md) for the evaluation-oriented product summary.